MeG0302/GenSyn-VPS-/README.md

 To address this, we will add a script that will help us maximize the node’s uptime.
 Please follow the steps carefully.

 like here

 ![photo_2025-04-27_20-24-18](https://github.com/user-attachments/assets/a47a0930-ab61-46a7-b181-757fdde343cf)

+I HAVE MADE A SCRIPT IN ORDER TO FIX THIS PROBLEM

 1) Script creation
   ```bash